elastic/logstash-forwarder/PROTOCOL.md

 * 32bit unsigned sequence number.

 Bulk acks are supported.
-If you receive data frames in sequence order 1,2,3,4,5,6, you can send an ack for '6' and the publisher will take this to mean you are acknowledging all data frames before and including '6'.
+If you receive data frames in sequence order 1,2,3,4,5,6, you can send an ack for '6' and the writer will take this to mean you are acknowledging all data frames before and including '6'.

 ### 'window size' frame type

-* SENT FROM PUBLISHER ONLY
+* SENT FROM WRITER ONLY
 * frame type value: ASCII 'W' aka byte value 0x57

 Payload:

 * 32bit unsigned window size value in units of whole data frames.

-This frame is used to tell the consumer the maximum number of unacknowledged data frames the publisher will send before blocking for acks.
+This frame is used to tell the reader the maximum number of unacknowledged data frames the writer will send before blocking for acks.